node-schedule/node-schedule/README.md

 **Do not use this library yet.
 It's functional, but alot remains until it's production ready.**

-- Update Matts test suite to comply with RRule instead of cron
+- [ ] Update Matts test suite to comply with RRule instead of cron
-- Update the documentation
+- [x] Update the documentation
-- Make the scheduleJob function take an options-object instead of just an rrule string
+- [ ] Schedule jobs via object literal
+- [ ] Support for RRuleSet
-- Performance testing/optimizing
+- [ ] Performance testing/optimizing

 # Node Schedule RRule

 This is an RRule version of Matt Patenaude's node-schedule.

-The very nice core of Matts library is kept in order to handle many scheduled jobs with only one timer.
+The very nice core of Matt's library is kept in order to handle many scheduled jobs with only one timer.

 This version has no cron functionality whatsoever.
 Dependencies on **cron-parser** and **cron-date** is exchanged for dependency on **rrule**.

 ## Why an RRule version?

 RRule is a neat way to store recurrence definitions for use in iCal compatible applications.
-If you have iCal recurrances at the client side and need to trigger actions at the server for the very same recurrences you will be better of using an RRule parser at the server instead of trying to convert your iCal stuff to cron stuff.
+If you have iCal recurrances at the client side and need to trigger actions at the server for the very same recurrences (sending reminders etc) you will probably be better of using an RRule parser at the server instead of trying to convert your iCal stuff to cron stuff.
+Many times this isn't even possible because rrule can describe more complicated recurrences than cron.

 ## Caveats

-RRule is well suited for calendar occurrences which often has an occurence-count of 10:s or 100:s, whereas cron is more suited for server tasks where occurrence-count can be hudreds of thousands.
+RRule is well suited for calendar occurrences which often has an occurence-count of 10:s or 100:s, whereas cron is more suited for scheduling tasks server-side where occurrence count can be hudreds of thousands.
 In the calendar use case we might need to look at both past and future occurrences (when the user browses the calendar).
-In the server task use case we only need to look forward.
+In the server use case we only need to look forward.

 The most called funtion in the rrule parser is `after()` which returns the next occurence after a given date.
-Rrule.js has to iterate all the way from the start date (dtstart) every time in order to calculate the next occurrence.
+Rrule.js iterates all the way from the start date (dtstart) every time in order to calculate the next occurrence.
 This can be a real bottleneck for rules with a massive amount of occurences, for example where frequence is "every second".

 In order to handle this bottleneck **node-schedule-rrule** pushes the start date (dtstart) of each RRule forward regularly in order to shorten the tail with occurrences we are not interested in.
 Altering dtstart needs to be done in a safe maner without compromising the rules, i.e. we cannot simply reset dtstart to `new Date()` without considering the rules.

-# THE REST OF THIS README NEEDS UPDATING

-Much of Matt's text can probably be kept.
-Will keep it as is for now.

 ## Usage